semdinsp/recycle_qrcode/NOTES.md

-# HOw to add information to google map
+# How to add points to google map and QR Code functionality

 ## Admin interface
 URL/admin/entities  See [demo admin](https://grcode-staging.herokuapp.com/admin/entities)